slowy07/luna/CONTRIBUTING.md

 ```
 git checkout -b <branch_name>
 git add .
-git commit -m "feat: adding new feature on luna wich can ..."
+git commit -m "feat: adding new feature on luna which can ..."
 ```
 * push the changes you made to the new branch, then open a pull request to our repo